-2.2.13 Programme enhancement meetings (PEM's)(LMU Courses only)
+2.2.11 Programme Enhancement Meetings (PEMS) (HE Programmes)

-Programme enhancement meetings are held twice yearly in July and November.
-The course teams and external examiners and a Chairperson is present during this meeting.
-The module and course logs and external examiner reports and findings are discussed.
+Programme enhancement meetings are held annually, usually in November.
+The programme teams, external examiners and a Chairperson is present during this meeting.
+The Programme Action Plans, Academic Liaison Tutor and External Examiner reports and findings are discussed.

-2.2.14 Course Committee meetings (LMU courses only)
+2.2.12 Course Committee meetings (HE programmes)

 Course committee meetings are held twice a year usually within each semester.
-The course leader, module leaders and teaching staff and student representatives are present at these meetings.
-Student reports, external examiner reports, learning teaching and assessment issues, course and module survey results, course developments, learning resources and operational issues are discussed at these meetings.
+The programme Manager, module leaders and teaching staff and learner representatives are present at these meetings.
+Learner reports, external examiner reports, learning teaching and assessment issues, programme and module survey results, programme developments, learning resources and operational issues are discussed at these meetings.

-2.2.15 Self-evaluation departmental reports QA 901 b (Appendix 4)
+2.2.13 Self-evaluation departmental reports QA 901 b (see also Appendix 4)

 On an ongoing rotating basis, all programmes in the Institute are self-evaluated.
-These self-evaluations are conducted by the Programme Manager /Head of Department with the input of an external subject matter advisor.
+These self-evaluations are conducted by the Programme Manager with the input of an external subject matter advisor.
 These self-evaluation reviews facilitate on-going improvements in the areas of programme content, teaching methods, assessments, institute staff and services.
-It is our policy to adopt an open and receptive approach to the evaluation process so that we may build on our strengths, correct our deficiencies and improve our overall service to our learners.
+It is our policy to adopt an open and receptive approach to the evaluation process so that we may build on our strengths, correct our deficiencies, and improve our overall service to our learners.

-2.2.16 Monthly tutor reports QA 102a (see Appendix 5)
+2.2.14 Monthly tutor reports QA 102a (see also Appendix 5)

-Tutoring staff at Portobello Institute are required to submit monthly, with their schemes of work, a report on how their course is progressing to the Programme Manager/ Head of Department.
+Tutoring staff at Portobello Institute are required to submit these monthly, with their schemes of work, a report on how their programme is progressing to the Programme Manager.
 These reports are fed into the Programme Managers reports, Tutor team meetings and Programme completion and evaluation plans.

-2.2.17 Tutor Team meetings
+2.2.15 Tutor Team meetings

-Tutor team meetings are arranged several times a term.
-These meetings are used to plan, review and evaluate programmes before, during and after the programmes are delivered.
+Tutor team meetings are arranged several times a term or semester.
+These meetings are used to plan, review, and evaluate programmes before, during and after the programmes are delivered.

-2.2.18 Student Representatives
+2.2.16 Learner Representatives

-Student Reps are nominated in every class by the students themselves.
-Their role is to attend scheduled course meetings and report on behalf of their classmates on issues that may be affecting their studies.
-Actions are then fed back to these student representatives to disseminate to their classmates.
+Learner Reps are nominated in each class by the learners themselves.
+Their role is to attend scheduled programme meetings and report on behalf of their classmates on issues that may be affecting their studies.
+Actions are then fed back to these learner representatives to disseminate to their classmates.

-2.2.19 Programme and Institutional Review's (LMU)
+2.2.17 Programme and Institutional Review's (HE Programmes)

-The institute (every five years) and the programmes (every three years) are reviewed by LMU to provide assurance that the partnership is operating, on the part of both partners, in accordance with the terms of Institutional memorandum of agreement (IMoA) and the course level agreements (CLA) and that these arrangements are fit for purpose.
+The Institute (every five years) and the programmes (every two or three years, depending on the University) are reviewed by University partners to provide assurance that the partnership is operating properly for both partners, in accordance with the terms of Institutional memorandum of agreement (IMoA) and the programme level agreements (PLA) and that these arrangements are fit for purpose.
 Specifically, Institutional reviews consider whether the partnership is operating in accordance with:

-- Relevant processes set out by LMU's Quality Manual - Procedures and responsibilities outlined in the Institutional memorandum of agreement and course level agreements - Requirements in the UK Quality Core, Charter B10: managing higher education provision with others.
+- Relevant processes set out by the University's Quality Manual - Procedures and responsibilities outlined in the Institutional memorandum of agreement and programme level agreements - Requirements in the UK Quality Core, Charter B10: managing higher education provision with others

-The Institutional review also seeks to assure LMU that the partner's governance, management and mechanisms for quality assurance remain robust.
-The periodic reviews are more holistic in that they gather the information from the yearly reports such as CAMS and PEMS and reflect on the outcomes.
+The Institutional review also seeks to assure the University that the partner's governance, management, and mechanisms for quality assurance remain robust.
+Such periodic reviews are more holistic in that they gather the information from the yearly reports such as CAMS and PEMS and reflect on the outcomes.